Make it Official: How to Register at the Commune of St Gilles

 I Submitted My Registration.
 What Happens Next?

-After you’ve submitted your registration, you’ll need to sit and wait.
-Literally.
-The local police will pay an unannounced visit to your home to confirm it’s really you and that you really live there.
+On your first appointment submitting your registration you will receive a form confirming you’ve started your registration process – or an “annexe 19”.
+After this, you’ll need to sit and wait.
+The local police will pay an unannounced visit to your home to confirm it’s really you and that you really live there, this can include entering your room and checking your personal effects are there.
 They will also check that your name is on the door or near the doorbell.
 If you’re not at home when the officer stops by, make sure to follow up with the note they’ll leave in your mailbox so your application doesn’t get delayed.
 This visit usually happens within the week after submitting your registration, so just sit tight!

-Shortly after the police swing by, you’ll receive a sealed envelope by mail with pin-codes that correspond to your new ID.
+Shortly after the police visit, you’ll receive a sealed envelope by mail with pin-codes that correspond to your new ID.
 Bring this envelope to the commune (by appointment or walk in) and voila!
 You’re officially registered in the system and that Belgian ID is yours.
 Congratulations!

 What Happens When I Leave St. Gilles or Belgium Altogether?